Overview

 How should I prepare Marjoram for Kapha dosha?

-Combine with thyme and oregano for a graduated herb blend that offers mild, moderate, and strong kapha-clearing action in one preparation.
-Add to tomato-based sauces, vegetable soups, and bean dishes during cooking.
-Pair with rosemary and garlic in roasted vegetable preparations.
-Include in Mediterr
+Classical preparations combine with thyme and oregano for a graduated herb blend that offers mild, moderate, and strong kapha-clearing action in one preparation.
+Classical preparations include adding to tomato-based sauces, vegetable soups, and bean dishes during cooking.
+Classical preparations pair

 When is the best time to eat Marjoram for Kapha?

-Use marjoram as a regular cooking herb — half to one teaspoon dried per serving, added to soups, stews, grain dishes, and vegetable preparations.
-Include in a pre-mixed Mediterranean herb blend (marjoram, oregano, thyme, rosemary) kept by the stove for effortless daily use.
-Steep one teaspoon in hot
+Kapha-balancing preparations use marjoram as a regular cooking herb — half to one teaspoon dried per serving, added to soups, stews, grain dishes, and vegetable preparations.
+Classical Kapha-balancing preparations include a pre-mixed Mediterranean herb blend (marjoram, oregano, thyme, rosemary) kept

 Can I eat Marjoram every day if I have Kapha dosha?